 We received weather forecasts through our offshore email by SailDocs which we use to download GRIB files and then we view the files on a program called ZY Grib.

-We don’t use the texting feature very much.
-Depending on the provider, whoever I text may be charged for texting with a satellite number.
+We only use the texting with other cruisers who also have the Iridium Go.
+Those text messages are free.
+Depending on the provider, whoever I text on a cell phone may be charged for texting with a satellite number.

 More and more though, the InReach is being thrown around as an alternative to an EPIRB.
 That’s not our stance – we have an EPIRB and are keeping it.
 The InReach SOS function has a large number of benefits compared to the EPIRB.
 Here’s how the InReach SOS works: